PrivacyHawk Logo

 Why Your Data is Valuable Online?

 Every piece of data you generate has value.
-Companies are particularly interested in personal data (such as your name, email address, and demographics), behavioral data (like your browsing history and app usage), and transactional data (including purchase history and payment information).
+Companies are particularly interested in personal data (such as your name, email address, and demographics), behavioural data (like your browsing history and app usage), and transactional data (including purchase history and payment information).

-This data is valuable because it helps businesses understand consumer behavior, tailor their marketing strategies, and ultimately drive sales.
+This data is valuable because it helps businesses understand consumer behaviour, tailor their marketing strategies, and ultimately drive sales.
 In the modern economy, data has become one of the most valuable assets for companies.

 3 Major Methods of Data Collection